sylhare/sylhare.github.io/_posts/2017-04-19-Get-started-with-GitHub.md

 39:fc:ce:94:f4:09:13:95:64:9a:65:c1:de:05:4d:01 you@computer-name
 ```

-Then find your rsa key in the repository (by default, from the command prompt on windows):
+Then find your rsa key in the repository (by default, from the command prompt on Windows):

 ```bash
 cat ~/.ssh/id_rsa.pub